Lost in Munich

 Lost in Munich (Ztraceni v Mnichově) is a 2015 Czech comedy film directed by Petr Zelenka.
-The movie plot and title is inspired by Lost in La Mancha, a documentary film about Terry Gilliam's unfinished movie.
+The movie plot and title are inspired by Lost in La Mancha, a documentary film about Terry Gilliam's unfinished movie.

 The narrative revolves a haunted making of the movie Lost in Munich which tells the story about unsuccessful journalist and 90-year-old parrot who used to live with the French prime minister Édouard Daladier and is still repeating Daladier's quotes related to the Munich Agreement.
 The failed film production (with the feigned French co-production) is the allegory to the alleged French betrayal in 1938.

 The film received the Czech Film Critics' Awards for Best Film, Director and Screenplay.
 It was selected as the Czech entry for the Best Foreign Language Film at the 89th Academy Awards but it was not nominated.